tenebrius1/tp/docs/DeveloperGuide.md

 1. The user input `edit t 1 p/94203825` is passed to `LogicManager` to be executed.
 2. `LogicManager` calls `CliTutorsParser#parseCommand` which in turn creates a new `EditCommandParser`.
 3. The `EditCommandParser` calls its own `parse()` method which will return a new `EditCommand` if the input is valid.
-4. `EditCommand` will then update the tutor list in the `Model` class by replacing the existing tutor (to be edited) with the edited tutor.
+4. `EditCommand` will then update the Tutor List in the `Model` class by replacing the existing tutor (to be edited) with the edited tutor.
 5. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.

 Given below is a sequence diagram to show how the `edit` implementation works for a **valid** `edit` tutor input: